ahmadawais/create-node-cli/readme.md

 - 📦 Create a Node.js CLI in a minute
 - 🤯 Automatic argument parsing, help text, and welcome message
 - 🗃️ History to maintain the last input data like the Author `name`, `email`, and `URL`
+- 👨‍🏫 Awais taught and created this CLI project in his [NodeCLI.com][n] automation course

 <br>